aj-phillips/Blender-Timelapse-Tool/README.md

 ## Support and Feedback

-If you encounter any issues or have suggestions, please open an [issue](https://github.com/yourusername/yourproject/issues).
+If you encounter any issues or have suggestions, please open an [issue](https://github.com/aj-phillips/Blender-Timelapse-Tool/issues).

-For questions and discussions, you can also join our [community forum](https://community.forum/yourproject).

 ## Acknowledgments